 Our University of Bristol profile provides a brief overview of the University and contains some key facts about the institution.
 The profile serves as a useful introduction to the University, and may be used, for example, to preface a presentation or to accompany other University literature intended for a general audience.

-The University’s traditional crest may be used instead of the logo in certain circumstances.
-Details on how and when to use the crest (PDF, 532kB) are available.
-To obtain the crest, please email email@example.com, stating how you intend to use it.
+The University’s traditional coat of arms may be used instead of the logo in certain circumstances.
+Details on how and when to use the crest (PDF, 921kB) are available.
+To obtain the coat of arms, please email email@example.com, stating how you intend to use it.